riebling/sherlock/README.md

 Timeline activities
  - familiarize with Scrapy (as stated previously)
  - prototype some simple scraping use case (the Scrapy 'hello world' example)
+ - fill out this document, breaking down system components, describing data, use cases

 Decision: we will use Vagrant to provision and run sherlock demo in (and make easily shareable) a virtual machine

 Stream-of-consciousness Questions:
 0. Configuration: how to configure e.g. Scrapy